 The CMMC Framework

-The CMMC has five established certification levels.
+The CMMC has three established certification levels.
 Each level builds upon the one before to reflect the maturity and reliability of a company’s cybersecurity infrastructure.
 These technical requirements ensure a company can safeguard sensitive DoD information stored or transmitted on the contractors’ system.
 For your company to be considered compliant, you must meet each level’s requirements and implement specific cybersecurity-based practices.